 Don't shop when you're hungry.
 If your stomach is grumbling when

 you enter the store, you'll be a goner when you see all those tasty treats.
 Eat a

 Pick the best supermarket for you.
 If you have a choice on where

 to shop, think about the kinds of things that you want the store to have.
 A salad

 bar?
-A vegetarian
+A vegetarian or organic

-you want will help you get out the store faster.
+help you get out the store faster.

 Shop during off-peak times.
 Did you ever get stuck behind a slowpoke

 pushing the cart in front of you because the store's so crowded?
 Try to avoid stores